St Clement's Church, Leigh-on-Sea: History

 St Clement's Church chancel and nave.

 The church, with its 80-foot west tower, sits in a prominent position on a hilltop overlooking the town harbour, and was traditionally an important landmark along the Thames Estuary.
 It was rebuilt using Kentish ragstone and flint rubble in the late 15th or early 16th on the site of a previous church, possibly dating back to the 13th century.
 The 14th-century chancel may also have survived the rebuilding, along with a pre-Reformation piscina near the altar.
 A brick porch was added in the Tudor period.

 At various times since then, the church has been altered or extended, mostly notably between 1837 and 1840 under the rector, Rev. Robert Eden.
 In 1872 the chancel was extended eastwards by the architect C. F. Haywood, and the south aisle was added by Ernest Geldart in 1897 as the population of Leigh-on-Sea continued to grow.
 The lady chapel, designed in 1913 by Sir Charles Nicholson, was added as a memorial to Rt.
 Rev. Edward King, a former Bishop of Lincoln and uncle of the rector at the time, Rev. Canon Robert Stuart King.
 King had succeeded his father as rector, and between them they served the parish for over 90 years.

 The church contains a number of stained glass windows, including work by Frederick Preedy, Franz Mayer & Co. and James Powell and Sons.
 The chancel reredos and lady chapel screen were designed by Geldart and the war memorial by Nicholson.
 The 15th century font was originally at St Swithin's Church in Norwich.

-The tomb chest of Mary Haddock, who named the Captain Haddock character in The Adventures of Tintin series, and the tomb chest of her father William Goodlad, the admiral of the English whaling fleet, were grade II listed in 2024 by Historic England.
+The tomb chest of Mary Haddock, who named the Captain Haddock character in The Adventures of Tintin series, and the tomb chest of her father William Goodlad, the admiral of the English whaling fleet, were grade II listed in 2024 by Historic England, as was a third tomb, erected in 1609, to Mary Ellis, who is said to have lived to 119 years old.